 - a.
 Be signed by complainant, or complainant's representative, and submitted to the Chairman; - b.
-Describe the specific FLRA personnel management policy or practice giving rise to the complaint or the action that allegedly harmed the complainant; and - c.
-Be filed within 15 calendar days of the date of receipt of the notice referred to in section C.2.
-Time Limits, above.
-The date of filing is the postmark date rather than when the complaint is received by the designated receiving official. - 4.
+Describe the specific FLRA personnel management policy or practice giving rise to the complaint or the action that allegedly harmed the complainant; - c.
+Be filed by email or U.S. Postal Service; 1 and - d.
+Be filed within 15 calendar days of the date of receipt of the notice referred to in Section C(2) Time Limits, above.
+When filed by U.S. Postal Service, the date of filing is the postmark date rather than when the complaint is received by the designated receiving official. - 4.
 Amendment of Complaints.
 A complainant may amend a complaint at any time prior to the conclusion of the investigation to include issues or claims like those raised in the complaint.
 After requesting a hearing, a complaint may be amended only on motion to the administrative judge.
+(See 29 C.F.R. § 1614.106(d)).

-(See 29 C.F.R. § 1614.106(d)). - 5.
-Transfer of Received Complaints.
-Upon receipt of the complaint, the receiving official shall transmit it to the EEO Director, who shall acknowledge its receipt in accordance with paragraph C.6.
-Acknowledgement of Complaint, below. - 6.
+1 Cf. 29 C.F.R. § 1614.403 (a).

+- 5. Transfer of Received Complaints.
+Upon receipt of the complaint, the receiving official shall transmit it to the EEO Director, who shall acknowledge its receipt in accordance with paragraph C(6) Acknowledgement of Complaint, below. - 6.
 Acknowledgment of Complaint.
 The EEO Director shall acknowledge receipt of a complaint in writing, and shall inform the complainant of the date on which the complaint was filed.
 Such acknowledgment shall also advise the complainant that: - a.
-The complainant has the right to appeal the final decision or dismissal of all, or (subject to paragraph 7.c.
-Where the FLRA determines..., below) a portion of, the complaint; and the FLRA is required to conduct a complete and fair investigation of the complaint within 180 calendar days of the filing of the complaint, unless the parties agree in writing to extend the period.
+The complainant has the right to appeal the final decision or dismissal of all, or (subject to paragraph C(7)(c), below) a portion of, the complaint; and the FLRA is required to conduct a complete and fair investigation of the complaint within 180 calendar days of the filing of the complaint, unless the parties agree in writing to extend the period.